-For fiscal year 2015, the Compensation Committee reviewed the base salary and performance of each of our named executive officers, the performance of the Company and Board Advisory's analysis and summary of the market practice of the comparator companies.
-The Compensation Committee determined that the base salaries of our named executive officers for 2014 were near or at the 50th percentile of its comparator companies and according to the 2014 Radford Biotechnology Survey for companies with annual revenues in a range between \$200 million and \$999.9 million (the 2014 Radford Biotechnology Survey).
-Based on this review, the Compensation Committee determined to increase the base salaries of our named executive officers solely by an equivalent cost-of-living adjustment for 2015.
+For fiscal year 2016, the Compensation Committee reviewed the base salary and performance of each of our named executive officers, the performance of the Company and Board Advisory's analysis and summary of the market practice of the comparator companies.
+At the request of the Compensation Committee, Board Advisory analyzed (i) the compensation levels of the comparator companies referenced above and (ii) the 2015 Radford Global Life Sciences Survey for companies with annual revenues in a range between \$220 million and \$1.4 billion (the "2015 Radford Compensation Survey").
+The Compensation Committee determined that the base salaries of certain of our named executive officers for 2015 (Messrs.
+Garcia, Hart and Pietzke) were near or at the 50th percentile of the Company's comparator companies and according to the 2015 Radford Compensation Survey.
+Based on this review, the Compensation Committee determined to increase the base salaries of these named executive officers solely by an equivalent cost-of-living adjustment (3.0%) for 2016.
+For Messrs.
+McLaughlin and Stone, the Compensation Committee determined that their 2015 compensation was slightly below the 50th percentile according to the analysis performed by Board Advisory.
+Based on this review, the Compensation Committee determined to increase Mr. McLaughlin's salary by 5.5% (in addition to the cost-of-living adjustment) and Mr. Stone's salary by 4.5% (in addition to the cost-of-living adjustment).